Jameshughes2009/Firstday/21-MERN/01-Activities/27-Evr_GitHub-Actions/README.md

 ## Actions

 Our actions will be defined inside of our `main.yml` file.
 To begin, let's open up `main.yml` in our code editor.
 YAML is a recursive acronym that stands for "YAML Ain't Markup Language".
 YAML is human-readable syntax for data that is being stored or transmitted.
+Indentation and whitespace are important in YAML.
+Using spaces instead of tabs for indentation is encouraged.

 * Note that the first part of this file simply gives a name to our workflow.
 The `on` portion specifies what should trigger the workflow.
 We also want our actions to run whenever someone creates a pull request to the `dev` or `main` branches.

 * Next we specify the `jobs` that can run sequentially or in parallel.
 We are specifying that we want our job `test` to run on a container that uses Ubuntu as it's operating system.
 This container will be spun up by GitHub when our workflow is invoked.

 * The `steps` section contains what actions or tasks we want to run on our container.
-In our case we are checking out the branch, using node v12, installing dependencies, and finally running our `eslint` script.
+In our case we are checking out the branch, using node v20, installing dependencies, and finally running our `eslint` script.

     ```yml
     #  Name of workflow
     name: Lint workflow
     # Trigger workflow on all pull requests
     on:
       pull_request:
         branches:
           - dev
           - main
     # Jobs to carry out
     jobs:
       test:
         # Operating system to run job on
         runs-on: ubuntu-latest
         # Steps in job
         steps:
           # Get code from repo
           - name: Checkout code
-                uses: actions/checkout@v1
+            uses: actions/checkout@v4
           # Install NodeJS
-                - name: Use Node.js 12.x
+          - name: Use Node.js 20.x
-                uses: actions/setup-node@v1
+            uses: actions/setup-node@v4
             with:
-                    node-version: 12.x
+              node-version: 20.x
           # Build the app
           - name: 🧰 install deps
             run: npm install
           - name: Run lint
             run: npm run lint
     ```

 * Save the content of the snippet above to your `main.yml` file, then add and commit all your files and push them to Github on the main branch